vais-ral/CIL-Docs/docs/beamhardening.rst

 In the case of samples made of more than one compound the correction curve will only be applicable if one material is the dominant absorber and corrections made to that material.

+The attenuation correction curve for a material depends on the shape of the energy dependent attenuation within the range of X-ray energies that are present after filtering.
+If two materials have a near constant ratio of attenuation in this energy range then their correction curves will be similar.
+However if one has a sharp step in attenuation in this range (a K-edge) while the other does not, then correction curves can be very different.
+This method is designed for samples of a single material or where one material is the dominant component.

 The next section describes how to download and run the software.
-In section 3 we describe how to set up the necessary files that give information on the number and type of test images that are used for calibration and the image formats.
+The following section describes how to set up the necessary files that give information on the number and type of test images that are used for calibration and the image formats.
-Section 4 details how to the run the fitting and post-processing image modules of the software.
+Details are then given on how to the run the fitting and post-processing image modules of the software.
 The first of these fits the model to the data while the second applies the correction directly to the CT image data.
 An alternative to processing all the images is to generates a look-up table or a 4th order polynomial